bird-house/birdhouse-deploy/birdhouse/README.rst

   $EDITOR env.local
   # Set the following variables at the minimun:
-  #SSL_CERTIFICATE='/path/to/cert.pem'
+  #BIRDHOUSE_SSL_CERTIFICATE='/path/to/cert.pem'
   #BIRDHOUSE_FQDN='<full qualified hostname of the current host>'
   # Only needed if using LetsEncrypt SSL certificate
-  #SUPPORT_EMAIL='a real email to receivez LetsEncrypt renewal notification'
+  #BIRDHOUSE_SUPPORT_EMAIL='a real email to receivez LetsEncrypt renewal notification'

-  # Get the SSL Cert from LetsEncrypt, written to path of var SSL_CERTIFICATE.
+  # Get the SSL Cert from LetsEncrypt, written to path of var BIRDHOUSE_SSL_CERTIFICATE.
   FORCE_CERTBOT_E2E=1 FORCE_CERTBOT_E2E_NO_START_PROXY=1 deployment/certbotwrapper

   # Start the full stack.